nykygit/sql-express-backup-job/README.md

 - This is a simple backup solution.
 - The backup files automatically get overwritten.
 - The retention of the backup files = the frequency of the Task Schedule.
-This can be useful if the actual backup file or database get's corrupted, or primary physical disk dies, etc.  If you have additional needs, please modify.